ellango2612/LifeSpanner/README.md

 ## Build progress

-    Sprint 1: Set up the project and come up with ideas. (by the end of the week of November 6th) Sprint 2: Design and implement the Log In and Register Screens, improve the UI&UX (by the end of the week of November 13th)
+### Sprint 1: Set up the project and come up with ideas. (by the end of the week of November 6th)

+-> Done

+### Sprint 2: Design and implement the Log In Screen, set up some logic (by the end of the week of November 13th)

-    Sprint 3: Build the User Profile and Home Screen. (by the end of the week of November 20th) Sprint 4: Implement Creation (Events Detail) Screen, Local Data Persistence, and Search Screen. (by the end of the week of November 27th)
+### Sprint 3: Add Register Screen, improve the UI&UX.
+Build the User Profile and Home Screen. (by the end of the week of November 20th)

+### Sprint 4: Implement Creation (Events Detail) Screen, Local Data Persistence, and Search Screen. (by the end of the week of November 27th)

 ### Networking